-A recent and possibly even normal event has an excessively negative effect.
-Adjustment disorder is marked by anxiety, reckless behavior, and a difficulty in "getting over it."
+A recent and possibly even expected event has an excessively negative effect.
+Adjustment disorder is marked by anxiety, reckless behavior, and difficulty in "getting over it."

 Adjustment disorder is an abnormal and excessive reaction to an identifiable life stressor.
 The reaction is more severe than would normally be expected and can result in significant impairment in social, occupational, or academic functioning.
 Symptoms must arise within three months of the onset of the stressor and last no longer than six months after the stressor has ended.

 The response may be linked to a single event (a flood or fire, marriage, divorce, starting school, a new job) or multiple events (marital problems or severe business difficulties).
 Stressors may be recurrent events (a child witnessing parents constantly fighting, chemotherapy, financial difficulties) or continuous (living in a crime-ridden neighborhood).

 Adjustment disorder often occurs with one or more of the following: depressed mood, anxiety, disturbance of conduct (in which the patient violates rights of others or major age-appropriate societal norms or rules), and maladaptive reactions (i.e. problems related to work or school, physical complaints, social isolation).

 Adjustment disorders are associated with high risk of suicide and suicidal behavior, substance abuse, and the prolongation of other medical disorders or interference with their treatment.
 Adjustment disorder that persists may progress to become a more severe mental disorder, such as major depressive disorder.

 Note: Symptoms may vary widely.
 The person may or may not be aware of the stressor causing the disturbance.

 Diagnosis depends on the following:

 The cause of adjustment disorder is a life stressor.
 In adults, adjustment disorder is commonly a result of stressors related to marital discord, finances, or work.
 In adolescents, common stressors include school problems, family or parents' marital problems, or issues around sexuality.
 Other types of stressors include the death of a loved one, life changes, unexpected catastrophes, and medical conditions such as cancer and subsequent treatments.